-To provide further comfort as to the integrity of the signature process, a Technical Note describing the algorithm in detail can be obtained from Red Lion support.
+To provide further comfort as to the integrity of the signature process, a Technical Note describing the algorithm in detail can be obtained from Technical Support.
 You may also obtain the source code for SigCheck so that you can independently verify that it correctly validates the signatures applied to the log files.